Skip to main content

 Author Biographies

 Dr Charlie Mansfield is an academic, lecturing at university since 1995.
-Charlie taught travel writing at the University of Plymouth in Tourism Management and French, where he was also co-director of the heritage research centre.
+Charlie taught travel writing at the University of Plymouth in Tourism Management, where he was also co-director of the heritage research centre.
 He completed a major, funded research project for the CNRS with the University of Paris 1 Panthéon-Sorbonne in digital heritage management and was a research academic with the University of Edinburgh from January 2005 until July 2009 where he successfully completed an AHRC-funded research project to digitise mediaeval literary texts.
 He is an independent researcher and travel writer, regularly running summer schools for literary travel writers and DMOs.

 Dr Jasna Potočnik Topler